 In this model:

 Our BOM Buyer is a completely different way of freeing up capital in the supply chain that turns inventory into financeable assets.
-A special purpose vehicle governed by a smart contract takes ‘title’ to the underlying good.
+A special purpose vehicle governed by a smart contract takes ‘title’ to the inventory, offers Buyers and Suppliers favorable payment terms, reduces the cost of financing for Suppliers and COGS for Buyers.

-There are three main benefits to the BOM Buyer:
+There are four main benefits to the BOM Buyer:

 What does a typical BOM Buyer deal look like?